-Karuizawa Prince Hotel is the name of the ski hill and of course the hotel at the base in Nagano Prefecture.
-The ski hill is located close to the famous Karuizawa Prince Shopping Plaza and the main station and is mainly suited for beginners and just above that skill level.
-Snow making machines are used extensively due to the low elevation and unpredictability of natural snow in the area.
+Karuizawa Prince Hotel is the name of the ski hill (and of course the hotel at the base) located in Karuizawa, Nagano Prefecture.
+The ski hill is located close to the famous Karuizawa Prince Shopping Plaza and the main station, and is mainly suited for beginners and just above that skill level.
+Snow-making machines are used extensively due to the low elevation and unpredictability of natural snow in the area.
 With the help of the snow making machines, Karuizawa Prince Hotel resort usually opens in early November.
 It has been operating since 1973.

 Nagano Prefecture is located in the Chubu region of the main island of Honshu.
 Most of the Northern Alps, Central Alps and Southern Alps are located within Nagano (along with neighbouring prefectures).
 Nagano has the second highest number of ski and snowboard resorts in all of Japan and they are spread around the whole prefecture.
 Nagano city and many of the major ski resorts are located in the northern region.

 Ski and snowboard lessons are available at Karuizawa Prince Hotel.

 Ski and snowboard equipment rental is available.
 Ski and snowboard wear rental is also available.

 There are two 'Snowman Park' areas - the Day Trip (Higaeri) Snow Park and the East Park.
 Open from early December 2019 until 5th April 2020.
 Both are 1,400 yen for anyone over 3 years of age.
 The areas feature sledging areas, tubing, snow escalator and a bouncy castle type facility.